markdom/specification/1.0/markdom.md

 1. For a Programming languages that has `null` values and can enforce non-`null` values for a method parameter, `null` may be used to indicate that an optional parameter has no value.
 No explicit `null`-checks must be implemented for mandatory parameters.
 1. For a Programming languages that doesn't have `null` values an explicit `Optional` type must be used to for an optional parameter.
 No explicit `null`-checks must be implemented for mandatory parameters.

-##### Primitive Values {#api-common-primitive}
+##### Values {#api-common-values}

-The Markdom APIs use parameters and return values that represent values of primitive type.
-Specifically for boolean values, numbers and Unicode character sequences.
-Such types are hereafter noted as `Boolean`, `Integer` and `String` respectively.
+The Markdom APIs use parameters and return values that represent values of simple type.
+Specifically for boolean values, numbers, Unicode character sequences and URI references.
+Such types are hereafter noted as `Boolean`, `Integer` and `Uri` respectively.

+This should usually be implemented with the corresponding primitive or value types.

 ##### Iterables {#api-common-iterable}